 Vaginas — or more accurately, vulvas, and all their components — come in different shapes, sizes, and colors.
 They even have different smells.

-Many women worry that their genitalia don’t look “normal,” but there really is no normal.
+Many people worry that their genitalia don’t look “normal,” but there really is no normal.
 The only “normal” out there is what’s normal for you.
 And unless your normal involves pain or discomfort, everything is likely fine.

 Still unsure?
 Take a look at these pictures of real labia to get a sense of how varied they can really be, and read on to learn more about their overall appearance.